shambhavi-20/cse15l-lab-reports/Week2_Lab_Report.md

 <img width="611" alt="Screen Shot 2023-01-27 at 12 30 24 PM" src="https://user-images.githubusercontent.com/114725358/215191245-14d4fb46-626f-464f-82c8-a37f5b641770.png">
 <img width="574" alt="Screen Shot 2023-01-27 at 12 34 23 PM" src="https://user-images.githubusercontent.com/114725358/215191743-ff2c37b2-7fd9-4a48-96e5-2e337951e53c.png">

-- Which methods in your code are called?
-StringServer has the main method which is being used to create the server.
-Then, to handle
+- Class StringServer has the main method which is being used to create the server.
+StringServer takes the port number as the argument.
+Then, to handle the entered URL, handleRequest from the Handler class is called.
+The method takes the URL as its argument.
--
+- If the path of the URL is "/", the page displays "Shambhavi's String displayer".
-What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+- If the path of the URL is "/add-message", the method checks for the query.
+If "s" is found in the query, the statement after "=" that could be a set of any characters (E.g. "abc", "123") is added to the instance variable data.
+Then, the method iterates over data and returns a String with all the previously added statements.
-How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.
+- If all these steps are not satisfied, the server displays an error "404 Not Found!".